 The floor- why, look, it’s dirt, I fear!

 And I’m supposed to sleep on it?

 Everyone knows flies carry disease.

 Oooh, something bit me!
 Wasn’t that a bedbug?

 and when I’ll go home again, I can’t yet tell.

-Page from a childrens memory book written in Terezin with a picture of a train headed from Terezin to Birkenau where a policeman is waiting to greet it.
+Below is a page from a child’s memory book written at the Terezin Camp with a picture of a train headed from Terezin to Birkenau, where a policeman is waiting to greet it.